Google Ads Bug: Structured Snippets Language Link Issue

 FAQs

-The post describes a bug in Google Ads Editor where structured snippet extensions copied between accounts remain linked.
-When you change the language setting in one account, the language may update in another account too, creating cross-account inconsistencies.
+The article describes a bug where structured snippet extensions copied between accounts can unintentionally stay linked.
+Changing the language setting in one account may update the same setting in another account.

-How does this bug affect multilingual campaigns?
+Why does this bug matter for multi-market campaigns?

 Comments